Belgrano Sur Line: Extensions

 In 2015, it was announced that the Belgrano Sur Line would reach Roca Line's Constitución station through a viaduct that would connect both lines.
 The project, named "Centro de Trasbordo Constitución" (Constitución layover center), will allow near 65,000 Belgrano Sur passengers to access not only Roca Line trains but Buenos Aires Underground's Line C For that purpose, the Buenos Aires station was closed in May 2018, leaving Dr. Sáenz as new terminus of the line.
 The viaduct was built between Sáenz and Villa Soldati to avoid level crossings.
 A second stage of the project included to extend the viaduct to Plaza Constitución, connecting both lines, Belgrano Sur and Roca.
 As of September 2022, 35% of the works were completed, at a cost of US$119 million.
-The viaduct will have a total extension of 4,2 kms.
+The viaduct will have a total extension of 4.2 km.
 Projects also include the construction of a new "Buenos Aires" station, which will be elevated over Avenida Vélez Sársfield.

 In December 2019, the branch "G" was extended 9 km from González Catán to 20 de Junio in La Matanza Partido.
 Passenger trains had not stopped in 20 de Junio since 1993, when services were reduced to reduce costs.

 In July 2021, the service was extended from González Catán to Marcos Paz in the Buenos Aires Province.

 Trains resumed operations to Villars, a small town with 3,000 inhabitants in General Las Heras Partido, in December 2022, after the Government extended the service from Marcos Paz to that city.
 The service had been closed in 1993.

+In May 2023, Trenes Argentinos announced a tourist train which would run from Mercedes to Tomás Jofré (with an intermediate stop in Altamira), all of them part of Mercedes Partido.
+The train was planned to run two services on Sundays, with an estimated time of 45'.
+For that purpose, Jofré and Altamira stations were completely refurbished, adding toilets and access ramps for disabled people.
+The service was officially inaugurated on May 27, and served by Emepa Alerce diesel railcars.

-There are plans to extend the service to other towns of the region that were served by train in the past, such as Lozano and Navarro.
+In October 2023, the González Catán–Villars branch was extended to Lozano, a locality in General Las Heras Partido.
+The service was re-opened only for weekends although Trenes Argentinos stated it could be extended to weekdays in a near future.
+The station had been closed in 1976.
+There are plans to extend the service to other towns of the region that were served by train in the past, such as Navarro.